mionova/100DaysOfCode-Challenge/README.md

 2. Practice let and const in JavaScript.
 3. Practice Array Methods.
 4. Write a function that generates an array of 10 random numbers.
-5. Create a multidimensional array of 52 elements (52 cards), and write a function that returns them shuffled when the function is called.
+5. Create a multidimensional array of 52 elements (cards), and write a function that returns them shuffled when the function is called.

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-007)
 &nbsp;